OutSystems/docs-odc/src/eap/app-architecture/intro.md

 ![Diagram showing how apps are packaged into containers with loosely coupled runtimes and scalable databases in OutSystems Developer Cloud.](images/containers-diag.png "Containers Packages Diagram")

 Containerization makes your apps highly scalable.
 Apps scale requests and users in an automated and transparent way.
 The app's database is also highly scalable.
-To learn more [click here](../manage-platform-app-lifecycle/platform-architecture/intro.md#auto-scaling-1).
+For more information, refer to [Cloud-native architecture of OutSystems Developer Cloud](../manage-platform-app-lifecycle/platform-architecture/intro.md#auto-scaling-1).

 ## Libraries in ODC { #libraries }